The best restaurants to visit in Notting Hill / Food & Drink

 Mazi, Hillgate Street

 Epitomising the country’s culinary tradition of sharing, Mazi translates to “together” in Greek.
 “We always greet people on the street and welcome them into the restaurant,” says founder Christina Mouratoglou.
 “On the one hand, we serve the community and our local friends.
 On the other, we welcome tourists from all over who put a visit to Notting Hill at the top of their list.”
 With a menu comprised of sharing plates, this restaurant is tailor-made for catching up with loved ones.
-If you’re feeling inspired post-feast, Mazi’s cookbook is an ode to old-time Hellenic cuisine, reinterpreted through a modern gastronomic lens.
+If you’re feeling inspired post-feast, Mazi’s cookbook is an ode to old-time Hellenic cuisine.

 Dorian, Talbot Road